aarosmit/tasker-tasks/README.md

 - [get-precipitation](precipitation.prf.xml)
   - This profile notifies you of any precipitation within the next hour for your current location.
     - Every five minutes, it fetches your location and then a weather forecast for that location using [OpenWeatherMap's OneCall API 3.0](https://openweathermap.org/api/one-call-3).
-    - It supports liquid and solid states of precipitation, but is only based on the temperature of your current location (if temp < 32, then "snow").
+    - It supports liquid and solid states of precipitation, which are based on the temperature of your current location (e.g. if temp < 32, then "snow").
 I have chosen the terms "rain" and "snow" to identify these two forms of precipitation.
     - The notifications it returns have two primary states:
       - If it is currently raining/snowing, the notification will let you know when the rain is expected to stop or if it will continue for the next hour.
       - If rain/snow is expected within the next hour, the notification will let you know when the rain/snow will start.